Alex Peck Antique Scientifica

 SALE CATALOGUE PAGE 8

-51. A fine c.
-1860s George Washington phrenology bust inkwell.
+51. A c.
+1860s antique George Washington phrenology bust inkwell.
 The ink reservoir head of President Washington and the pen dipping cup are opal glass (milk glass).
-The stand is cast iron that has been painted black.
-Washington's idealized head carries phrenological divisions, each being numbered.
+The stand is cast iron that has been painted gold.
+Washington's idealized head carries phrenological divisions, each being numbered or labeled.
 The base is replete with symbolism: oak leaves indicate fortitude and strength; ivy leaves signify fidelity and tenacity; laurel leaves represent martial victory and success.
 The leaves to the sides are shaped to form a cradle for holding pens.
 The top of the pen cup lid is decorated with an American eagle within a Federal shield, while the underside reads: SEE WASHINGTON MANUAL BY // JOHN HECKER, / N.Y.
 The front of the glass cup is lettered: WASHINGTON MANUAL.
 The 1866 manual was a guide to understanding the Washington phrenology bust.
-The ring that holds the pen cup in place is marked: PATENTED DEC 11, 185[5].
-Several other examples of this inkwell are known and the patent year on at least two is documented to be 1855.
-A check of the U.S. patent records reveals United States Patent 13,902 for a self-feeding fountain inkstand that was granted on 11 December 1855 to Charles T. Close, of New York, New York.
+United States Patent 13,902 for a self-feeding fountain inkstand used here was granted on 11 December 1855 to Charles T. Close, of New York, New York.
 The Washington Manual inkstand is 6.5" tall.
 SOLD

 |